kmcurry/stories/brigade/become_member.md

 So that others will receive a link to my Profile...

-* ...because a New Member is email to brigade@codeforamerica.org
+* ...when a New Member is email to brigade@codeforamerica.org
   * ...and people near me
 * ...when a New Member tweet is sent using the [#cfabrigade](https://twitter.com/#!/search/%23cfabrigade) hashtag